-

 - Go to Admin → Permalinks → Click on Save Changes.

-OPTION 4: Set the Home Page as Your Knowledge Base
+OPTION 5: Set Your Knowledge Base as the Home Page

 Knowledge Base Shortcode